StackVista/stackstate-docs/setup/agent/docker.md

 ## Overview

 The StackState Agent can run in a Docker container.
 The Agent collects data from the host where it is running and can be configured to integrate with external systems.
-Retrieved data is pushed to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).
+Retrieved data is pushed to StackState.
 For details of the data retrieved and available integrations, see the [StackPack integration documentation](/stackpacks/integrations).

-The StackState Agent is open source, code is available on GitHub at: [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).

 ## Setup